TayhuangOS-Development-Team/TayHuangOS/README.md

 > There was a person called Pangu.
 He borned in Tayhuang.

-It's a personal ONLY-FOR-LEARN OS.
+It's a OS made by me

-It has a poor usage experience.
+If you want to download a operating system for use, please look for other repo.It has not done.

-So, if you want to download a operating system for use, please go away and look for other repo.
+Everyone is welcome to program OS with me, if you have some experience about it.

-But if you want to learn the theory of operating system, I'd like to chat with you.
+I'm glad to talk with you about the theory of OS.

 There's my QQ number: 2715626245